is it a fashion ad if it doesn’t show any clothing?

 Courtesy Comme des Garçons, Photography Inoue Tsuguya and Jim Britt

 Like Ervell, British designer J.W.
 Anderson recently dipped into the archive of a fashion photographer-cum-artist for his first two campaigns with Spanish luxury brand Loewe.
-For his inaugural autumn/winter 14 ad campaign, Anderson used an archival 1997 Vogue Italia spread of Maggie Rizer and Kirsten Owen on the beach, and for spring/summer 15, Anderson selected another archival shot, a proto-selfie of the notoriously shy Meisel locking lips with another man.
+For his inaugural fall/winter 14 ad campaign, Anderson used an archival 1997 Vogue Italia spread of Maggie Rizer and Kirsten Owen on the beach, and for spring/summer 15, Anderson selected another archival shot, a proto-selfie of the notoriously shy Meisel locking lips with another man.
 Opening Ceremony's spring/summer 15 collection was based entirely on the photo archive of Spike Jonze (not for an ad campaign, but nonetheless still interesting).

-Art appropriation has been happening in galleries and museums for longer than Rei Kawakubo has been designing conceptual dresses.
+Art appropriation has been happening in galleries and museums for longer than Rei Kawakubo has been designing conceptual black dresses.
 Sherrie Levine re-photographed the work of other photographers, and hung the images in her gallery shows, credited under her name.
 It was a post-modern critique on artistic commodification.
 Richard Prince also famously re-photographed a Marlboro ad of cowboys on horses, among other examples.
 Who owns an image and how close can we get to it?
 Does it belong to us more if we put our name, or logo, beside it?